explodingcamera/liwan/README.md

 - **Lightweight**\
   You can run Liwan on a cheap VPS, your old mac mini, or even a Raspberry Pi.
 Written in Rust and using tokio for async I/O, Liwan is fast and efficient.
 - **Open source**\
   Fully open source.
 You can change, extend, and contribute to the codebase.
-If you’re interested in commercial licensing, please get in touch at hi@liwan.dev.
 - **Accurate data**\
   Get accurate data about your website’s visitors, page views, referrers, and more.
 Liwan detects bots and crawlers and filters them out by default.
 - **Real-time analytics**\